Jean-Pierre Minckelers

 In his memoir Minckelers relates how he made his discovery: from the very beginning of his experiments he had had the idea of enclosing oil in the barrel of a gun and heating it in a forge.
 Under action of the heat the oil dissolved and gave way to a very light gas, having other advantageous qualities.
 Having proved that oil gas was the best for balloons, Minckelers used it for many balloons which rose rapidly and travelled great distances in the neighbourhood of Leuven in 1783.
-As we learn from his pupil von Hulstein, who was in his class in 1785, Minckelers at times used this same gas to light his lecture hall.
+According to his pupil von Hulstein, who was in his class in 1785, Minckelers at times used this same gas to light his lecture hall.
 Later on some students' bedrooms were lit by gas as well.
 Moreover, the drift of his memoir proves clearly that in its inventor's eyes the great combustibility of the gas was one of its leading qualities.
 When Joseph II, in 1788, transferred the Catholic University of Leuven to Brussels, Minckelers continued as professor.
 During the Brabant Revolution, Brussels was besieged and Minckelers was forced to flee, leaving his equipment behind.
 The gaslight apparatus is thought to have survived until World War I. As a supporter of the emperor, he could not regain his position when the University moved back to Leuven.
 He officially resigned in 1794 and was appointed professor of physics and chemistry at the Central School of Maastricht.
 While not at a center of higher learning, he proceeded to do research, among others on meteorology and on a Mosasaurus skeleton discovered in a local limestone quarry in 1800.

 In 1816 he became member of the Royal Institute of the Netherlands.
 He retired in 1818 and died six years later in his hometown of Maastricht.